TJ Friedl Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The Braves have the fifth-ranked team ERA among all league pitching staffs (3.15).
+- The Braves' 3.73 team ERA ranks seventh across all league pitching staffs.

-- The Braves give up the third-fewest home runs in baseball (six total, 0.7 per game).
+- Braves pitchers combine to allow the eighth-fewest home runs in baseball (nine total, 0.8 per game).

-- Elder (1-0) pitches for the Braves to make his second start this season.
+- Wright gets the call to start for the Braves, his first of the season.

-- His most recent appearance came on Wednesday against the St. Louis Cardinals, when the righty went six scoreless innings while giving up two hits.
+- The 27-year-old righty started and threw six scoreless innings when he last appeared on Wednesday, Oct.
+12 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.